Fiat 128: Sri Lanka

 In Sri Lanka, the Fiat 128 was manufactured by the Upali Motor Company until 1978.
 This car was commonly known as the Upali Fiat in Sri Lanka.

-Cars developed from FIAT 128
+Related models

 Fiat X1/9

 The Fiat X1/9 is a two-seater mid-engined sports car designed by Bertone and manufactured by Fiat from 1972 to 1982 and subsequently by Bertone from 1982 to 1989.

 Designed around the Fiat SOHC engine and transmission from the front wheel drive Fiat 128, the X1/9 relocated the transverse drive train and suspension assembly from the front of the 128 to the rear of the passenger cabin, directly in front of the rear axle, giving a mid-engined layout.
 With a transverse engine and gearbox in a mid-mounted, rear-wheel drive configuration, the X1/9 was noted for its balanced handling.